ji-zai/personal-site/content/essays/seek-truth-beats.md

 	- **But, we are more similar than we think**.
 Globalization has shown this.
 	- Art, products, ideologies, culture transcend human made identity boundaries: language, religions, color, anything you can think of.
 	- Seeking your truth about your mind in the medium of feeling, will show you the nature of your own mind, as well as most other peoples'.
-- **Truth seeking ability is generalizable, but only to the observation medium**
+- **Truth seeking ability is generalizable, but only to the type of observation**
 	- Reference the generalizable above, but add to it the qualifier: "by medium".
+In fact, say that you were wrong above - it's a good way to emphasize that I'm figuring this out as we go as well!
 	- This is why you'll notice biases even in those that have the thinking muscle to seek truth.
 	- And this is why there's an identity, and ideological even, divide between those that prefer one medium to another.
 	- The muscle for observation is different. (one is to observe sensation, the other is to observe world using thinking - both are entirely different muscles.
 Training one doesn't necessarily train the other).